MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 gets the minimum number of points to pass the exam.

-$\theta_1 = 1$ would mean that the tutor needs his students to get double the number of points in the excercises than what he would need to be allowed to participate in the exam.
+$\theta_1 = 1$ would mean that the tutor needs his students to get double the number of points in the exercises than what he would need to be allowed to participate in the exam.

 This means $\theta_1 \in [0, 1]$.